Projects and initiatives with a focus on improving or preserving social cohesion, cultural vibrancy and physical cityscapes.

 CHARLOTTESVILLE MURAL PROJECT

 Upon assuming the directorship of the Charlottesville Mural Project in 2017, the organization has seen an approximately 400% increase in projects annually.
-Additionally, the project has debuted the creation of the Charlottesville Interactive Mural Map and has in many cases prioritized the perspectives of female muralists and people of color.
+Additionally, the project has debuted the creation of the Charlottesville Interactive Mural Map to spotlight talented artists and present a fun experience for those interested in exploring the city’s murals.
+The project incorporates diverse voices and often uses artwork as a means for increased visibility and representation.
 The CMP incorporates community perspectives to showcase the talents of artists locally, regionally and abroad, while contributing to the cultural and visual vibrancy of the city.

 Face to Face: Portraits of our vibrant city

 Developed as a program of The Bridge Progressive Arts Initiative, This annual project uses the intimate process of portraiture to connect artists and community members who have different life experiences.
 Part portraiture and part biography, Face to Face uses the strengths, experiences, and passions of vibrant individuals in our community to inform masterfully created portraits.
 By providing artists an opportunity to explore social practice, this project fosters interpersonal relationships among the people of Charlottesville.
 It initiates dialogue about equity, value, and perception.
 Portraits are exhibited publicly and then gifted from the artists to the community members.

 Creative Reckoning showcases our community efforts to draw together artists, activists, and thinkers from to contribute an amplified creative voice on the subjects of race, history, and creativity as they pertain to Charlottesville and central Virginia.
 Including performances, exhibits, presentations, and community discussions, Creative Reckoning is about creating new connections, strengthening social bonds, and making waves.